Grand Valley State University: Colleges

 GVSU is also home to the Frederik Meijer Honors College, which is non-degree-granting but is meant to provide a more challenging interdisciplinary education in a learning-living environment.
-The honors college is in the Glenn A. Niemeyer Learning and Living Center on the south side of the Allendale campus.
+The honors college is in the Glenn A. Niemeyer Learning and Living Center on the south side of the Valley campus.

 GVSU has a National Association of Schools of Art and Design (NASAD) accredited art program, including emphases in illustration, graphic design, ceramics, printmaking, painting, visual studies, and sculpture.
 Art students attend classes at the Calder Art Center, named for contemporary artist Alexander Calder.
 The building includes exhibition space under the name of the Stuart & Barbara Padnos Art Gallery.

 Study abroad

 The Padnos International Center collaborates with students who wish to study abroad.
 Grand Valley has more than 4,000 study abroad programs, both affiliated with and independent from GVSU, from which students can choose.

 In 1995 Peimin Ni (倪培民 (Ní Péimín)) established GVSU's Shanghai, China study abroad program, and by the 2000s he and Geling Shang (商戈令 (Shāng Gēlìng)) co-lead it.
 Word of mouth and announcements in classes were used to promote it.
 Daniel Golden, author of Spy Schools: How the CIA, FBI, and Foreign Intelligence Secretly Exploit America's Universities, stated that the organizers initially had trouble finding interested students.